 Halifax provides some perks alongside its home insurance policy.
 First up is no interest when you pay monthly via Direct Debit.
 For customers that combine their buildings insurance and contents insurance, Halifax tries to sweeten the deal with £50 cashback or an Amazon tablet: a night at a hotel for two, or a NOW TV and 6-month Sky cinema pass.

 Finally, Halifax also offers a 10% discount for all customers of its online banking.
 Of course, to get this discount you will need to hold a bank account with the company.
-As always with these kinds of perks, they are just window dressing.
+As always with these kinds of perks, they are just window dressing with the important focus being the policy itself.

-Sure, it’s nice to get cashback and discounts, but these should not distract you from focusing on finding the best policy to meet your needs.
-Certainly, you should avoid buying any insurance product based solely on the perks and bonuses on offer.
+Sure, it’s nice to get cashback and discounts, but these should not distract one from focusing on finding the best policy to meet your needs.
+One should avoid buying any insurance product based solely on the perks and bonuses on offer.

 Instead, opt for the solution that best meets your insurance needs at the most affordable price possible.